I suppose I can’t be surprised that, after my rave review of the new homemade mayonnaise we’ve been enjoying, there were so many requests to share it.

--3/4 of a pint doesn’t last very long in our home, but on one occasion there was some left over and it was still just as good as day one a week later.
+-That doesn’t last very long in our home, but on one occasion there was some left over and it was still just as good as day one a week later.

 -I use a standard cheap blender, but you can use a whisk attachment or even a hand whisk.
 Just be sure to add the oil very slowly.
 An immersion blender like THIS ONE would make homemade mayo making even easier!

 -Make a green salad, grill some chicken marinated in this, and then toss with some diy mayo…. oh my, so delicious!

 -You can lacto-ferment this recipe by substituting whey for the vinegar and letting it set out on the counter for a day before refrigerating.

 I hope that, should you try it yourself, you find it to be as satisfactory a substitute to store-bought mayonnaise as we do.

 Homemade Mayonnaise Recipe

 - 1 Jumbo Egg, or 2 egg yolks

 - 1 teaspoon salt